makerdao/sherlock-contest/README.md

 - Discrepancies in handling of zero/non-actionable input amounts (no-op, revert, etc..) are out of scope.
 - Issues in other Makerdao repositories are out of scope, even in case they are relevant to interactions with the contracts in scope.
 For example - dss, the Chief contract.
 - As the initiation of the endgame components is not considered time-critical, any permissionless action that can cause the spells to revert is not considered a medium or high severity issue (as another spell can be crafted).
 It can be assumed that no other mission-critical tasks are included in the same spell.
-- Issues where there is damage to the protocol but attack cost exceeds damage caused/funds stolen significantly (50%+ more) are considered low severity.
+- Issues where there is damage to the protocol/users but the net attack cost exceeds the damage caused significantly (50%+ more) are considered low severity.
 - Some third parties are trusted - Uniswap, Circle (USDC).
 - Potential user errors are out of scope.
 - Tests and mock contracts are excluded.